dvillano2/pointconfig/README.md

 The code works with subsets of finite vector spaces over integers mod a prime, tracking **direction** and **incidence** information.
 It’s still experimental.

 - **`subset.py`**: Slower and heavier, but tracks more detailed information in particular, which pairs determine which directions.
 I imagine it will be good for visualzations and pulling the terse word representations from the scoring file back to a format that can be more easlity interpreted.
 In my application, this is my first answer to code you have written from scratch.
 - **`lightweight_score.py`**: The core of the project.
 It’s optimized and faster.
-If you’re interested in the scoring logic or direction handling, this is where it’s at.
+If you’re interested in how the scoring logic works, its here.

 ### Key Notes:
 - **Normalized Run**: In the normalized run, positive integers are supposed to indicate equidistribution.
 I expected values to peak around 10–20, but sometimes they break 100.
 Wether these represent acutal, novel, hard to find examples or simply a coding error is TBD.